How helpful are bilingual books for students to learn Chinese?

 Good translations do not allow students to tally the English text with the Chinese text sentence by sentence, or word by word, with the intention to learn Chinese.

 Bilingual books which allow readers to tally sentences from both side and pick out new words must adopt a literal translation approach, and the overall result will be a substandard translation in Chinese.

 Substandard texts do not nurture learning interests, and have a negative impact on learning result.

 Taking the fun out of reading a good book

-Some people might have a sense of achievement when looking at a long list of new vocabularies they have picked out from the Chinese texts, but nearly all of the new words will slip away from their mind quickly, if not instantly.
+Some people might have picked a long list of new vocabulary from the Chinese texts, but most of the new words will slip away from their mind quickly because they may not see them again for a long time.
 The effectiveness of learning is very low.